-Criteria Evidence Legal References Where there is a responsibility for high voltage supplies in the Policies Risk assessments Electricity at Work Regulations 1989 electrical system, the construction, operation, and maintenance of such equipment will require a higher level of competence than fixed, low voltage installations.
-BS6626 - Maintenance of electrical switchgear and control gear for voltages above 1 kV and up to and including 36 kV.
+Criteria Evidence Legal References Observations Where there is a responsibility for high voltage supplies in the electrical system, the construction, operation and maintenance of such equipment will require a higher level of competence than fixed, low voltage installations.
+Policies Risk assessments Selection of competent personnel Electricity at Work Regulations 1989 BS6626 - Maintenance of electrical switchgear and control gear for voltages above 1 kV and up to and including 36 kV.
 Code of practice The organisation consults and involves staff and safety representatives at all stages of risk assessment planning and implementation.
-Safety committee meetings Ward meeting Safety reps' documentation Safety Representatives & Safety Committee Regulations 1977 There is regular monitoring of compliance with the electricity policies and procedures. ' ' Management of Health and Safety at Work Regulations 1999, Regulation 5
+Safety committee meetings Ward meeting Safety reps documentation Safety Representatives & Safety Committee Regulations 1977 There is regular monitoring of compliance with the electricity policies and procedures.
+Inspection reports Staff meetings Management of Health and Safety at Work Regulations 1999, Regulation 5